YoshiyukiKono/DRL_P2_Continuous-Control/Report.md

 - Linear(in:state size, out:256)
 - Linear(in:256 + action size, out:256)
 - Linear(in:256, out:256)
-- Linear(in: 256, out:1)
+- Linear(in:256, out:1)

 ## Plot of Rewards

 - the agent is able to receive an average reward (over 100 episodes, and over all 20 agents) of at least +30.

-### The number of episodes needed to solve the environment.
+## The number of episodes needed to solve the environment.

 |    |  The number of episode  | Average score |
 | ---- | ---- | ---- |